Challenge yourself and do something amazing for YOU and Hospice of the Valleys

 If you’ve already signed up take part in October 2024 and want to support the Hospice then we would love to hear from you and can begin supporting you right away.

 As part of Team Hospice of the Valleys you will receive;

 There are many reasons to run the Cardiff Half Marathon for Hospice of the Valleys – whether it’s in memory of a loved one, because you, a family or friend has received support from the Hospice, to push and challenge yourself or simply because you need somewhere to wear your costume…What are you waiting for?

-The minimum age for our charity place is 18 years old on the event day.
+The minimum age for our charity place is 17 years old.

 Thank you from everyone here at the Hospice.

 “Thanks Amanda and to the rest of the team at HOTV.
 It was a privilege to run with the logo on my shirt and i’d be happy to do it again.” – Mark

 “Thanks Amanda and everyone else too for being so supportive!
 I really enjoyed my first half marathon and loved running for the Hospice!” – Rhiannon